 Preparing Metro Atlanta’s Next Generation of Leaders

-Since 1998, the Model Atlanta Regional Commission (MARC) youth leadership program has brought together 50 high school students representing the 10-county Atlanta region (Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry and Rockdale counties and the city of Atlanta).
+The program brings together rising 10th and 11th grade students who reside or attend school in the 10-county Atlanta region (Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Fulton, Gwinnett, Henry, and Rockdale counties and the city of Atlanta) and are interested in promoting change in the Atlanta region.

 The MARC Program

-As a cohort, MARC members are a part of engaging and thoughtful conversations with community leaders and ARC experts while participating in experiential learning through field trips and visits to various community partners throughout the region.
+As a cohort, MARC participants are a part of engaging and thoughtful conversations with community leaders and ARC experts, as well as participants in experiential learning through field trips and visits to various community partners throughout the region.

-While organized into committees mirroring the ARC Board, MARC participants practice effective leadership, communication and collaboration skills through the development of actionable ideas and efforts to promote positive change in our region.
-Participants learn about issues shaping metro Atlanta like transportation and transit, community planning, sustainability of our natural resources, human services, and public art.
+While organized into diverse, small groups, MARC participants practice effective leadership, communication, and collaboration skills through the development of actionable ideas to promote positive change in our region.
+Participants learn about issues shaping metro Atlanta, such as transportation and transit, community planning, sustainability of our natural resources, human services, and public art.

 MARC Commitment and Requirements

 Accepted participants must commit to attending each of the sessions below, as well as spending 1-4 hours between each session on research and collaboration.
-MARC students will be eligible to receive at least 40 hours of community service at the end of the program.
+MARC participants who attend all sessions are eligible to receive 40 hours of community service at the end of the program.

-The 2018-2019 application period has closed and notifications of acceptance are sent to applicants in early April.
-Please email Brittney Palmer at firstname.lastname@example.org if you have any questions
+The 2019-2020 application is now open.
+The deadline to apply is April 8 and notifications of acceptance are sent to applicants in late May.
+Please email Brittney Palmer at firstname.lastname@example.org with any questions.

 Applications may be completed online or printed and sent to: